Lower Back Pain Treatment In Bellevue,WA

 If you start to feel dull pain from the lumbar region (the section right below the ribcage), that’s when you experience lower back pain.
 When this part of the body has been injured, it will trigger an inflammatory healing response, and the inflammation will result in pain.

 Many factors can contribute to lower back pain.
 One of the most common causes include bad posture, health condition, strain, and more, stated Medical News Today.
-The human spine is a complex but very sensitive structure.
-If there is any tension applied to the spine, the impact can damage the discs, ligaments, or cause serious muscle tension.
+The human spine is a complex but susceptible structure.
+If any tension is applied to the spine, the impact can damage the discs, ligaments or cause severe muscle tension.
 If you lift anything heavy, walk or sit improperly, you expose your lower back to potential injury.

-The symptoms for lower back pain can range from mild, irritating, to severe.
+The symptoms of lower back pain can range from mild, irritating to severe.
 Depending on the severity of the pain, the symptoms will vary too.
 For some patients, the pain can appear out of nowhere, while for others, it will progress slowly and worsen over time.

 According to the Mayo Clinic, the general symptoms include:

 - Radiating pain that travels to the legs

 - Pain that goes away after reclining

 If the nerves get affected, the back pain can radiate to other body regions, including the buttocks.
 Some health conditions can leave a lasting impact on the spine.
 Injections, sleep disorders, cancer, or other health problems can disturb the spine’s normal functions, making it more vulnerable to pain or nerve problems.

 Long Term Problems Due To Ignoring Lower Back Pain